 - May require extra time for full odor removal

-- Liquid application can be messier than sprays
+- Liquid application can be less convenient than sprays

 4. ACTIVE Enzyme-Based Pet Laundry Detergent Powder

-This powder detergent feels concentrated and is designed for washing pet bedding, blankets, and clothing affected by urine smells.
-It's commonly used in regular laundry cycles and works with all fabric types, including items shared with pets.
-The fragrance-free formula is gentle for sensitive skin and doesn't mask odors, but removes them at the source.
+This powder detergent feels concentrated and is often used for pet bedding, blankets, and clothing affected by urine odors.
+It's suitable for everyday laundry cycles and works with both pet-only and mixed loads.
+The fragrance-free formula is gentle on sensitive skin and doesn't cover up smells, but targets them directly.

 What We Like: